-Things changed, I love green beans nowadays and funnily enough my favorite green bean dish is the above mentioned green beans stew, which only contains green beans and tomatoes… Absolutely delicious with mashed potatoes, I can’t believe there was a time I used to hate it.
+Things changed, I love green beans nowadays and funnily enough, my favorite green bean dish is the above mentioned green beans stew, which only contains green beans and tomatoes… Absolutely delicious with mashed potatoes, I can’t believe there was a time I wouldn’t eat it.

 And there are so many other wonderful ways with green beans, this green beans almondine recipe for instance.

-The green beans almondine is known under many different names: green beans almondine, green beans amandine, French style green beans, sauteed French green beans, green beans with almonds and so on.
+These French green beans are known under many different names: green beans almondine, green beans amandine, French-style green beans, sauteed French green beans, green beans with almonds and so on.

-According to Wikipedia, almondine (which is a bit different to amandine) is just the term used in American cookbooks.
+According to Wikipedia, almondine (which is a bit different from amandine) is just the term used in American cookbooks.

-Trimming green beans is not difficult but it can take its time unless you have a method.
-Just picking the green beans one by one and cutting each end individually makes things tiresome.
+- Trimming beans is not difficult but it can take its time unless you have a method.
+Just picking them one by one and cutting each end individually makes things tiresome.

-The best and quickest way of trimming green beans is to take one handful of green beans, line them up on a cutting board and cut off the ends in one slice.
+- The best and quickest way to trim them is to take one handful of green beans, line them up on a cutting board and cut off the ends in one slice.

-I only remove the knobby ends of the green beans, the ones where the green beans are attached to the plant.
+- I only remove their knobby ends, the ones where the green beans are attached to the plant.
 I leave the other ends on, they are tender and actually rather pretty as they are.

-When it comes to trimming green beans, the German supermarkets make it easy for me.
-Green beans are sold in 250 g/ 8.8 oz packages and the beans are all very neatly packed, all knobby end lined up and facing one direction.
+- When it comes to trimming, German supermarkets make it easy for me.
+Green beans are sold in 250 g/ 8.8 oz packages and they are all very neatly packed, all knobby end lined up and facing one direction.

-If that is not the case with the green beans you buy, you will have to take the time to arrange them all properly.
-To make things easier in this case, just line the green beans up and slice off both ends, this way you are sure to remove all the tough ends without spending time with arranging the beans.
+- If that is not the case with the green beans you buy, you will have to take the time to arrange them all properly.
+To make things easier, in this case, line them up and slice off both ends, this way you are sure to remove all the tough ends without spending time arranging them.

 - Wash and trim the green beans as instructed above.
-If the green beans are too long, cut them in half.
+If they are too long, cut them in half.

 - Ice bath.
 Some do it, some don’t!
-If immediately plunged into ice water the green beans will retain a vibrant green color and the cooking process will be stopped immediately, meaning that the green beans will remain crisp.
+If immediately plunged into ice water the green beans will retain a vibrant color and the cooking process will be stopped immediately, meaning that they will remain crisp.

-- Drain the beans again and pat dry with kitchen paper.
-If there is too much water clinging to the green beans, the end dish will be rather watery.
+- Drain again and pat dry with kitchen paper.
+If there is too much water clinging to them, the end dish will be rather watery.

 - Melt 3 tablespoons butter in a large pan.
 Add the slivered almonds and cook on medium heat, stirring often, until golden brown, about 3 minutes.